dinahjohnson/dinahjohnson.github.io/_posts/2021-10-01-blockchain-basics-part-1.md

 }
 ```

+## Merkle Trees

 The `data` in a block is actually a Merkle tree of several transactions.
 A Merkle tree, or binary hash tree, is a data structure that allows for efficient data storage to minimize computing resource consumption and verify data integrity.
 When transactions are approved by a blockchain network to be added to a block, the transactions are paired and hashed repeatedly until there is one single hash representing all of the transactions.
 This final hash is called the Merkle root.
+This final hash is stored as the data in the block.

 ![Merkle Tree Hash](/assets/images/merkle-tree-hash.png)